Lesson Four-How to manage Settings of your WordPress Blog-Part 1

 Option One: General

-In the ‘General’ section, you can manage the general attributes of your blog like the title of your blog(which appears on the top of the blog- In my case, it’s Bhupesh Kalra), Tagline(which appears under the blog title- In my case, its Consultant for Web Development, Blog Marketing, eCommerce, Search Engine Optimization & Mobile Applications), Email Address(all the emails related to the blog will be sent to this email ID), Timezone(You may set your local timezone and the blog posts will show the correct time along with the publishing details), Time Format(the way you want time to be displayed) and the Language in which you want to publish the posts.
+In the ‘General’ section, you can manage the general attributes of your blog like the title of your blog(which appears on the top of the blog- In my case, it’s Bhupesh Kalra), Tagline(which appears under the blog title- In my case, its Consultant for Web Development, Blog Marketing, eCommerce, Search Engine Optimization & Mobile Applications), Email Address(all the emails related to the blog will be sent to this email ID), Timezone(You may set your local timezone and the blog posts will show the correct time along with the publishing details), Time Format(the way you want time to be displayed) and the Language in which you wish to publish the posts.

 Option Two: Writing

-In this section, there are a few options that you can control for your writing pattern like below:
+In this section, there are a few options that you can control for your writing pattern, like below:

 Settings for Writing

-d) Default Link Category: You may select the link category which should be selected by default when you create a new post.
+d) Default Link Category: You may select the link category, which should be selected by default when you create a new post.

 Option Three: Reading Settings